Nargiza28/rsschool-cv/cv.md

   Web programming: front-end developer (HTML, CSS, Javascript) Work experience with databases like: MySQL, Firebase Cloud Storage Ability to read and understand other’s code
+Work Experience
+  Private tutor: Mathematics for entering international and national Universities
+  Location: Home-based training
+  Results: Preparing enrollees for both International and National Universities.
+80% of all students had successfully entered their desired Schools.
+ 08/2015-08/2018